TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 previously-created issue.xml (created by ltx2crossrefxml via
 crossref/Makefile, target issue).
-As mentioned above, in the bbls, the only formatting attempted for the landing .html files is to make urls (recognized from plain text) live; italics, etc., do not happen.
+As mentioned above, in the bbls, the only formatting attempted for the landing .html files is to make urls (recognized from plain text) live; italics, typewriter, etc., do not happen.

 Then repeat until all articles are done.